oss-review-toolkit/ort/docs/config-file-ort-yml.md

  ```

 To correct identified licenses in a dependency you can use a package configuration to overwrite scanner findings.
-Note that this feature requires `enableRepositoryPackageConfigurations` to be enabled in the `ort.conf` see
+Note that this feature requires `enableRepositoryPackageConfigurations` to be enabled in the `config.yml` see
 [reference.yml](../model/src/main/resources/reference.yml).
 ```yaml
 package_configurations: